Skip to main content

 Clean up

+When you’re done, remove the notebook deployment to release the GPU Node and avoid further charges.
 Press Ctrl-C to stop the port-forward, then delete the notebook:

-kubectl marimo delete tensorrt --namespace NAMESPACE
+kubectl marimo delete tensorrt --namespace [NAMESPACE]

-Or if you used the YAML manifest:
+If you used the YAML manifest, run:

-kubectl delete -f tensorrt.yaml --namespace NAMESPACE
+kubectl delete -f tensorrt.yaml --namespace [NAMESPACE]

 Additional resources

-Last modified on April 20, 2026
+Last modified on June 10, 2026